-A Clogged Filter Creates Inefficiency and Higher Costs
+A Clogged HVAC Filter Creates Inefficiency & Higher Costs

 No other factor affects the performance and efficiency of your air conditioning system as much as a dirty filter will.
 A dirty filter can also block the air flow of your system.
 When the air filter is clogged with dust and dirt, your furnace and air conditioner must work twice as hard to move air through your home.
 This will cause your energy bill to skyrocket!

 The efficiency of your system relies heavily on the airflow.
 When the filter gets dirty, it severely blocks the airflow to the furnace, forcing your system to work harder to heat or cool the room.
 This will leave your system worn down and your energy bill more expensive than ever!

 A Dirty HVAC Filter Pollutes the Air in Your Home

 A dirty and contaminated air filter means that the blower is spreading dirty, airborne particles throughout your home.
 These particles could include lint, dust, dirt, pollen, and even tiny microorganisms that aren’t visible to the regular eye.
 So, what does that mean?
 This means that your family could be constantly inhaling polluted air.
 Breathing in polluted air can have quite the impact on your health by causing allergies and making asthma symptoms worse.

 As a result, a filter needs to be changed or cleaned at least once a month when your system is being used on a regular basis.